CleverRaven/Cataclysm-DDA/COMPILING_osx.md

 On OS X, SDL can be installed as frameworks or as libraries.
 Each framework is a single folder; download them, copy them to your system, done.
-SDL libraries are installed most easily via a package manager (Fink, Homebrew, MacPorts, or pkgsrc).
+SDL libraries are installed most easily via a package manager.

-### Use a package manager
+### Installing libraries via a package manager

-The most straightforward way to install the requirements is using a package manager.
+The most straightforward way to install the libraries is by using a package manager.
-Both the libraries and frameworks available to install.
+Both the SDL libraries and frameworks should be available.

 Use [Fink](http://fink.thetis.ig42.org), [Homebrew](http://mxcl.github.io/homebrew/),
 [MacPorts](http://www.macports.org), or [pkgsrc](http://www.pkgsrc.org/).